ericwbailey/ericwbailey.website/source/published/invisible-success.md

 I’m honestly not sure.

 Much has been written about [how to quantify and sell a design system](https://alistapart.com/article/selling-design-systems/), but I don’t think that this particular aspect can be captured.
-Please let me know if this is something you’ve dealt with!
+Please let me know if I'm mistaken and this is something you’ve dealt with!

 Otherwise, my advice to you is to think about two aspects of design system work that aren’t directly related to making components, but are also a critical part of it:

 1. Identifying and collecting various ways to weave compelling narratives about the invisible, successful work you’ve done, and then
 2. Putting those stories in front of the people who need to know them.

-Correlating and contextualizing your efforts with tangible outcomes can help to make your successes, and the hard work that went into creating them more visible.
+Correlating and contextualizing your efforts with tangible outcomes can help to make your successes—and the hard work that went into creating them—more visible.
 This, in turn, helps your design system succeed.